JiaweiZhuang/old_cloud_GC/README.md

 #### Step 2: launch a virtual server with GEOS-Chem installed

-Log into AWS console, and click on **EC2**(Elastic Compute Cloud), which is the cloud computing platform.
+Log in to AWS console, and click on **EC2**(Elastic Compute Cloud), which is the cloud computing platform.
 Other options are other services such as storage.
 You don't need to care about them at this time.
 <img src="img/4.png" width="480">